Giving Thanks At Mealtime

 IN EVERYTHING GIVE THANKS FOR THIS IS THE WILL OF GOD IN CHRIST JESUS CONCERNING YOU.
 1 Thessalonians 5:18

 Here’s what I think often happens, for I speak from experience.
-Sometimes we get so busy in the business of life we just don’t see the blessings around us and if we don’t see them how can we be thankful for them?
+Sometimes, we get so busy in the business of life that we just don’t see the blessings around us.
+So, how can we be thankful for all these blessings if we don’t see them?

-Just think where we would be without air or water or gravity?
-How many sleepless nights do we spend worrying that the sun won’t rise or a giant asteroid will come crashing down on us and destroy the earth?
+Just think where we would be without air, water, or gravity.
+How many sleepless nights do we spend worrying that the sun won’t rise or a giant asteroid will come crashing down on us and destroy the Earth?
 Most of us don’t think or worry about such things.
 We take them for granted!
-Here’s the good news, we don’t have to worry about those things.
+Here’s the good news: We don’t have to worry about those things.
 Jesus has them in HIS control and has given us promises in His word about them.

 Here’s what I say to you, ME, and everyone reading this…

-Oh gosh, I’m getting a little dizzy up here on my soapbox so I will get down now!
+Oh dear, I might be getting a little dizzy up here on my soapbox, so I’ll step down now.

 Praise the Lord!
 Oh give thanks to the Lord, for He is good, His steadfast love endures forever.
 Ps 106:7